retry51776/notes/psychlogy/README.md

 - choice 3.
 Self improvement to resolve problem.
-  - 3.1 listen other | observe problem
+  - 3.1 diagnose `listen other; reexamine knowledge`
-    - 3.1.1 bad decision `aka attention problem`
+    - 3.1.1 skill?
+      - have an idea of what need to learn
+    - 3.1.2 attention?
       - improve workflow design;
       - more workflow training;
-    - 3.1.2 missing knowledge `have an idea of what need to learn`
+    - 3.1.3 sensation?
+      - any work around? `i can't fix blind`
-      - get motivation;
+    - 3.1.4 perception?
-      - get resource;
+      - biology perception?
+        - `idk fix, work around?`
-    - 3.1.3 deeper psychology problem `root to multiple problems`
+      - psychology perception?
+        - what you don't noticed? `Can you practice to improve perception?`
-      - association?
+    - 3.1.5 association?
       - personal bias? `dilute bias`
       - unaware preconception? `identify preconception cause problem, what causes association, how to reduce association`
-      - perception? `what you don't noticed?
-Can you practice to improve perception?`
-      - sensation? `i can't fix blind; any work around?`
-  - 3.2 validate problem
+  - 3.2 validate diagnose
+    - 3.2.1 start from problem
-    - 3.2.1 can you reproduce problem?
+      - can you reproduce problem?
+      - list out possible cause, then elimination
-    - 3.2.2 can you limited variables?
+    - 3.2.2 start from ability
-    - 3.2.3 can you add test, logs, monitor to narrow root causes?
+      - can you add test, logs, monitor to narrow root causes?
+      - can you limited variables?
+      - can you execute potential solution see result?
   - 3.3 communication
     - 3.3.1 If any one using reptilian brain, delay communication
     - 3.3.2 Establish connection by confirm their feeling, share your feeling